Boosting propagule transport models with individual-specific data from mobile apps: Introduction

 A common approach to bridge such data gaps is to use models, such as gravity models \citep{bossenbroek_prediction_2001,ferrari_gravity_2006,potapov_stochastic_2010,muirhead_evaluation_2011,li_validation_2011}.
 By combining empirical observations with additional covariates, e.g. geographical and socio-economic data, models can provide detailed estimates of vector traffic on broad scales and may even allow insights into the mechanisms behind traffic patterns.
 In the past, vector traffic models have been fitted to data collected via mail-out surveys \citep{potapov_stochastic_2010,muirhead_evaluation_2011,chivers_predicting_2012,drake_bycatch_2014}, roadside traffic surveys \citep{fischer_hybrid_2020}, on-site surveys at origins and destinations \citep{leung_predicting_2004,bossenbroek_forecasting_2007}, or registration records from origins and destinations \citep{bossenbroek_prediction_2001,prasad_modeling_2010}.
 However, since gathering data via these methods is often costly and the data may represent specific locations and time frames only, app data are a promising alternative resource for fitting vector traffic models.
 In this study, we show how this can be done.

-A draw-back of app data is that app users may report their trips sparsely, making the temporal sequence of their trips incomplete.
-This data gap is critical, because the risk of spreading propagules is highest between consecutively visited sites, since propagules may be dropped or washed out at any visited site or die over time.
-Hence, disregarding the trips not recorded by app users could bias the predictions of propagule dispersion models significantly.
+A drawback of app data is that app users may report their trips sparsely, making the temporal sequence of their trips incomplete.
+The data may still yield insight into how often each destination is visited, but without knowing the full trip sequence, it is difficult to gauge how far and quickly vectors will spread propagules after being infested.
+A vector frequently revisiting their previous destination has a much lower risk of spreading a disease than a vector who prefers to alternate between destinations.
+As the risk of a successful transmission is highest between consecutively visited sites, disregarding the trips not recorded by app users could bias the predictions of propagule dispersion models significantly.

 To estimate the number of relevant trips between sites despite missing data, some studies assume that the destinations of consecutive trips are chosen independently from one another \citep{bossenbroek_prediction_2001,leung_predicting_2004}.
 Then, incomplete trip sequences would be representative for all trips.
 In practice, however, individual travellers may have local preferences and tend to revisit previous destinations, which would lower the risk of propagule transport.
 Accounting for these individual preferences requires a more intricate modelling approach.
 We tackle this problem and build a vector movement model that can be fitted to incomplete app-based data.